kamanashisroy/shotodol/core/script/README.md

 Script module
 ==============

 This module loads lua scripts and registers hook extensions.
+It is easy to write script module.
+It has a goal that the 'best API is no API'.
+Scripts can be used here as metaprogramming tool too.

 ### Writing a hook extension